cube3power/atsd/shared/scheduling.md

 * day-of-week
 * year **(optional)**

-For example, `0 0 8 * * ? *` means that the query will be executed at 08:00:00 every day.
+For example, `0 0 8 * * ? *` means that the task will be executed at `08:00:00` every day.

 ```txt
 seconds minutes hours day-of-month month day-of-week year
    0       0      8        *         *        ?        *
 ```

+Either '0' or '7' can be used for Sunday in the `day-of-week` field.

 ![Cron Expressions](https://axibase.com/wp-content/uploads/2016/03/cron_expressions.png)

- > Either '0' or '7' can be used for Sunday in the day-of-week field.

-### Time Zone
+## Time Zone

 The `cron` expression is evaluated based on the time zone of the server where the database is running.

-The time zone is displayed on the **Admin: System Information** page.
+The time zone is displayed on the **Settings > System Information** page.

-### Example
+## Examples

 **Expression** | **Description**
 :---|:---